anuraagr-13/anuraagr-13/README.md

 🔭 My most recent project was solving math word problems using a large language model like GPT -2 or GPT -3

 I worked with the complex GSM8K data created by OpenAI, which has tough word problems.
 The project led to a successful implementation of chain of thought prompting to get added context to solve complex word problems.
-Finally, I developed a fine-tuned, chain of thought conditioned GPT – 2 model that gives a heightened accuracy of 26%, compared to a mere 6% using a basic large language model like MWP or Bert.
+Finally, I developed a fine-tuned, chain of thought conditioned GPT – 2 model that gives a heightened accuracy of 200%, compared to using a basic large language model like MWP or Bert.

 🔭 I worked on a project "Solving a classic machine learning problem (TSP) using a Graph neural network"

 In this project, we tried to apply GNN (Graph Neural Networks) on a classical machine learning problem, i.e., TSP.
 Travelling salesman problem is a fully integer-based programming model that makes it NP-hard i.e., it does not have a natural feasible solution..
 So, our solution was trying to use the graph structure of a neural network to solve a TSP problem and give a good accuracy using learning instead of carefully designed heuristics.
 Our approach was to use the state-of-the-art solvers and use imitation learning to get a reliable model, then use reinforcement learning to increase the accuracy of the model.

 Results:
-We were able to get a lower time to solve the TSP solver compared to the state of the art(SOTA) solver like Gurobi.
+We were able to get a 50% faster time to solve the TSP problem compared to the state of the art(SOTA) solver like Gurobi.
 However, teh result failed to beat the dedicated solver for the TSP problem - Concorde.
-However, the project served as a proof of concept that GNNs accompanied with reinforcement learning can work to solve TSP problems.
+However, the project served as a proof of concept that GNNs accompanied with reinforcement learning can work to solve TSP problems or in general, NP-hard problems.

 ---